jacobtomlinson/dotfiles/README.md

 ### Boxen

 This is the way I do it.
-More details to follow.
+Simply copy the contents of [boxen.pp](boxen.pp) into your manifest.

 ### Scripted